RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

   allowing plugins to speed up the lookup of a parameter object by id by avoiding the lookup altogether.

+### Discussion

+Mathematically, the situation that we are dealing with here is that of defining a bijective map between two sets.
+In our case, these sets are the set of indices which is given (namely the set of integer numbers 0..N-1) and the set of the N identifiers (which are under the hood also integers) which we can freely choose as long as each element is unique (which is actually already implied anyway when we talk about sets).
+When we want to implement a map between the integers 0..N-1 and N other integers of our own choice, the most obvious and natural choice surely seems to be to use also 0...N-1.
+That choice allows us to implement the map by a simple pair of arrays of length N.

 ### Implementation